 Hardwood: Sweep and vacuum.
 Minimise cleaning with water as this may result in mould over prolonged periods.
 Polish every 3-4 years.

 Concrete: Industrial, modern.
-(Several different finishes are available + you can add colour to the slab at pour stage)
+(Several different finishes are available + you can add colour to the slab at the pour stage)

 Hardwood: Classic, comfortable, luxurious.